willhansen/kotlin/spec-docs/multi-declarations-in-parameters.md

 fun foo((a, b): AB, a: A) // redeclaration: two variables named `a`
 ```

-One can use components of previously declared parameters in default values:
+One can use components of previously declared parameters in default konstues:
 ``` kotlin
 fun foo((a, b): AB, c: C = C(a, b)) {...}
 ```